jlevy/og-equity-compensation/README.md

 ### Offers

-🄳 Companies will often give you a **verbal offer** for the job, to speed things along and facilitate the negotiation, then follow it with a **written offer** if it seems like you’re close to a point where you’ll agree.
+🄳 Companies will often give a candidate a **verbal offer** for the job, to speed things along and facilitate the negotiation, then follow it with a **written offer** if it seems like the candidate is ready to agree.
-The written offer takes the form of an 📥[**offer letter**](https://www.upcounsel.com/employee-offer-letter), which is just the summary sent to you, typically with an expiration date and other details and [paperwork](#documents-and-agreements).
-If you are ready to accept the terms of the offer letter, you can go ahead and sign.
+The written offer takes the form of an 📥[**offer letter**](https://www.upcounsel.com/employee-offer-letter), which is a summary, and typically comes with an expiration date and other details and [paperwork](#documents-and-agreements).
+If the candidate is ready to accept the terms of the offer letter, they can go ahead and sign.

 Although companies often want you to sign right away to save time and effort, if you’re doing it thoughtfully you’ll also be talking to the company (typically with a hiring